DC CoMix TTS: An End-to-End Expressive TTS with Discrete Code Collaborated with Mixer: Experiment and Results

 \subsection{Results}

-The overall evaluation result is shown in Table \ref{tab:main-result}.
+Table \ref{tab:main-result} shows the overall evaluation result.
 The proposed model achieves a higher score in all evaluations than the baseline.
 In subjective evaluation, the score difference of SMOS is larger than that of MOS.
 The proposed model has more strength in acoustic similarity than in the naturalness of speech compared to the baseline.
 The score difference in MOS is small, but it is a promising result, considering the baseline uses more advantageous information to synthesize continuous speech signals.
 Regarding SMOS, the proposed model achieves better performance with a significant difference.

-In the objective evaluation, our method achieved a higher score than the baseline as well.
+In the objective evaluation, our method also achieved a higher score than the baseline.
 Our system can retain the desired speaker identity while GST-FastSpeech2 cannot.
 Our system has separate modules for learning speaker identity and style information.
 We explicitly disentangle the speaker identity and speaker-independent prosody.
 On the other hand, GST-FastSpeech2 does not have a partitioned module for speaker identity.
 In the case of acoustic similarity, the proposed method also is superior to GST-FastSpeech2.
 Although GST-FastSpeech2 uses additional information at a higher resolution (80-bin), the proposed system achieves results that are more similar to the reference speech.